chengzhag/chengzhang-academic/content/project/ball_on_big_plate/index.md

 ---
 ## Introduction

+This project is a work of team of 3, which includes [shicaiwei123](https://github.com/shicaiwei123) and [zianglei](https://github.com/zianglei).
+The preparations of the contest are done with the help of [yoyolalala](https://github.com/yoyolalala).
+I was responsible for building mechanical structures and embedded programming (i.e. STM32, Raspberry Pi).
-Ball on Big Plate project is a work of team made up with three people.
-We are fortunate enough to get the first prize with this in [2017NUEDC](https://www2.renesas.cn/zh-cn/about/university-program/nuedc/2017.html).
+We are lucky to have received the first prize in [2017NUEDC](https://www2.renesas.cn/zh-cn/about/university-program/nuedc/2017.html).

-I was responsible for building the structure and programming STM32 and Raspberry Pi.
-Code and document [here](https://github.com/pidan1231239/ball_on_big_plate).
-The other two teammates are [shicaiwei123](https://github.com/shicaiwei123) and [zianglei](https://github.com/zianglei).
-Sadly that [yoyolalala](https://github.com/yoyolalala) left the team before the contest.
-The preparation projects below can not be done without her.
-I'd like to thank her here.

-The final work has been handed in to our school and there will be no plan to write a detailed document for it.
-This page tells the story behind it.
+The final work has been handed in to our school thus details will not be provided.
+However, code and document can be found [here](https://github.com/pidan1231239/ball_on_big_plate).

 > The ball-on-plate system is a promoted version of the traditional ball-on-beam control problem.
 The problem consists of a plate which its deviation can be manipulated in two perpendicular directions.
 The goal is to carry the ball moving on the plate to a desired position, that is to control a freely rolling ball on a specific position or moving on a trajectory on the plate. - [Modelling and Control of Ball-Plate System](http://web.engr.illinois.edu/~khashab2/files/2011_LinearControl/16.pdf)
 > {{< figure src="ball-on-plate_system.png" caption="Ball-on-plate system" >}}

-Specifically in this project, according to the contest requirements, the system is supposed to move a ball between any two of nine evenly distributed circles drawn on the plate and avoids other circles.
+Specifically in this project, according to the contest requirements, the system is supposed to move a ball between any two of nine evenly distributed circles and avoids the others.
 The plate must have a size around 65cm*65cm.
 The [document](滚球控制系统（B题）.pdf) shows the distribution of the circles.

 ---
 ## The Contest

-[NUEDC](https://www2.renesas.cn/zh-cn/about/university-program/nuedc/2017.html) is one of the largest electronic design competitions in China.
-The competition last three and a half days.
-Four categories of more than ten subjects are published on the official website on the day it begins.
-Participants usually prepare for a long time before the competition.
-The competition in 2017 which I attended started from August 9 to August 12.
-Our team started preparing about four months in advance.
+[NUEDC](https://www2.renesas.cn/zh-cn/about/university-program/nuedc/2017.html) is one of the largest electronic design contest for undergraduate students in China.
+The contest lasts three and a half days.
+More than ten topics of four types including control, measurement, communication and power are published in the first day morning, indicating the start of the contest.
+Participants usually prepare for a long time before the contest.
+We attended the contest in 2017 starting from August 9th to 12th.
+Our team started the preparation four months in advance.

-I was responsible for building the structure and programming STM32 and Raspberry Pi.
 Although I had got some experience with programming, I barely knew the basics of control system.
-However, I chose the control system direction to prepare because of my interest in it.
+However, I chose this type of topic just in the interest of it.

 In the preparation process, we learned from five projects, three of which are listed below.
 - [Rotary Inverted Pendulum]({{< relref "../rotary_inverted_pendulum" >}})
 - [Ball on Beam]({{< relref "../ball_on_beam" >}})
 - [Ball on Small Plate]({{< relref "../ball_on_small_plate" >}})

-Sadly, I've got no video demo of the final work since we were too busy moving forward.
-So let's jump into the details of the design.
+Sadly, no video demo was taken for the limit of time.

 ---
 ## Platform